DC begins removing 'Black Lives Matter' plaza from street near White House

 “I needed to be here today.
 I can’t just let this go away,” said Starlette Thomas, a 45-year old Bowie, Maryland resident who attended the 2020 Floyd protests.
 At the plaza, Thomas discretely secured a chunk of pavement and said holding it made her both happy and sad.

-“For me to walk away with a piece of that means that it’s not gone,” she said.
+“To walk away with a piece of that, it means it’s not gone,” she said.
 “It’s more than brick and mortar.”

 Also on the scene was Megan Bailiff, CEO of Equus Striping, the pavement marking company that originally painted the letters.